sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/Table/README.md

 ```

 The cells inside the table header can be made clickable by adding an `onClick` handler to the specific HeaderCell
 component.
-In addition with the `sortMode` property this can be used to change the sorting order of a column.
+In addition with the `sortOrder` property this can be used to change the sorting order of a column.
-If the `sortMode` property is set, an indicator appears next to the header cell.
+If the `sortOrder` property is set, an indicator appears next to the header cell.

 ```
 const Header = Table.Header;